 Moodle Gradebook: Basic Setup, Display and Functionality

 The Moodle gradebook is a powerful and flexible tool that instructors can use to keep track of their student’s grades and progress in a course.
 It allows instructors to enter grades for assignments, quizzes, and exams and to view a summary of their students’ grades in one place.
 The gradebook also allows students to view their own grades, so they can track their progress in the course.
-Some of the benefits of using the Moodle gradebook include:
+Setting up your Moodle gradebook before the start of the semester can help reduce confusion about grades and make it easier for students to track their own progress.
+At the end of the semester, instructors can easily submit their Moodle grades via the Wolfware Grade Submit Tool.

 • It provides an easy way for teachers to keep track of their student’s grades and progress.